Fifth force: Claims of new particles

 In 2015, Attila Krasznahorkay at ATOMKI, the Hungarian Academy of Sciences's Institute for Nuclear Research in Debrecen, Hungary, and his colleagues posited the existence of a new, light boson only 34 times heavier than the electron (17 MeV).
 In an effort to find a dark photon, the Hungarian team fired protons at thin targets of lithium-7, which created unstable beryllium-8 nuclei that then decayed and ejected pairs of electrons and positrons.
 Excess decays were observed at an opening angle of 140° between the e^{+} and e^{−}, and a combined energy of 17 MeV, which indicated that a small fraction of beryllium-8 will shed excess energy in the form of a new particle.

-The ATOMKI group had claimed to find various other new particles earlier in 2016 but abandoned these claims later, without an explanation for the spurious signals.
-The group has also been accused of cherry-picking results that support new particles while discarding null results.

 In November 2019, Krasznahorkay announced that he and his team at ATOMKI had successfully observed the same anomalies in the decay of stable helium atoms as had been observed in beryllium-8, strengthening the case for the X17 particle's existence.

 Feng et al. (2016) proposed that a protophobic (i.e. "proton-ignoring") X-boson with a mass of 16.7 MeV with suppressed couplings to protons relative to neutrons and electrons and femtometer range could explain the data.
 The force may explain the muon g − 2 anomaly and provide a dark matter candidate.
 Several research experiments are underway to attempt to validate or refute these results.

-Modified gravity

-Also known as non-local gravity.
-Some physicists believe that Einstein's theory of gravity will have to be modified – not at small scales, but at large distances, or equivalently, at small accelerations.
-This would change gravitation to a non-local force.
-They point out that dark matter and dark energy are unexplained by the Standard Model of particle physics and suggest that some modification of gravity is necessary, possibly arising from modified Newtonian dynamics or the holographic principle.
-This is fundamentally different from conventional ideas of a fifth force, as it grows stronger relative to gravity at longer distances.
-Most physicists, however, think that dark matter and dark energy are not ad hoc, but are supported by a large number of complementary observations and described by a very simple model.

-In April 2021, a Fermilab group reported "strong evidence for the existence of an undiscovered sub-atomic particle or new force" that interacts with muons, when measurements of the muon g-2 deviated from the prediction.